 Your brain floats in a bath of cerebrospinal fluid.
 This fluid also fills large open structures, called ventricles, which lie deep inside your brain.
-The fluid-filled ventricles help keep the ...
+The fluid-filled ventricles help keep the brain ...

 In many cases, the exact event leading to hydrocephalus is unknown.
 However, a number of developmental or medical problems can contribute to or trigger hydrocephalus.